Skip to content

 The honest answer to “will Congress cut Social Security?” is: not yet, and not for current retirees if John Peters has anything to say about it.
 But the structural challenge is real, and ignoring it is not a plan.

-How Social Security Works — and What the 2033 Trust Fund Shortfall Actually Means
+How Social Security Works — and What the 2033 Shortfall Actually Means

-Understanding the Social Security trust fund is essential context for evaluating the political debate.
+Understanding the Social Security trust fund is essential context.
 Here is how it actually works.

 Social Security is funded primarily through a 12.4% payroll tax split between employers and employees (6.2% each) on wages up to $168,600 (2024 cap).
 This money flows into two trust funds: the Old-Age and Survivors Insurance (OASI) Trust Fund and the Disability Insurance (DI) Trust Fund.
 Benefits are paid out of these funds.

-For decades, more money flowed into the trust funds than flowed out — building up a surplus.
+For decades, more money flowed in than flowed out — building a surplus.
 That surplus is now being drawn down.
-The reason is demographic: the Baby Boom generation (born 1946–1964) is retiring in massive numbers, while the smaller generations behind them are paying into the system.
+The reason is demographic: the Baby Boom generation (born 1946–1964) is retiring in massive numbers, while smaller generations behind them are paying into the system.
 More retirees drawing benefits, fewer workers contributing — the math is straightforward even if the politics are not.

 The Social Security Administration’s actuaries project that the combined trust funds will be depleted around 2033–2035 if no changes are made.
 What does “depleted” mean?
 It does not mean Social Security ends.
 It means the trust fund reserve is gone — and ongoing payroll tax revenue alone can only support approximately 75–80% of scheduled benefits.
 Without congressional action, beneficiaries would face an automatic across-the-board benefit reduction of roughly 20–25%.

 For a retiree currently receiving $1,800 per month from Social Security, a 20% cut would mean losing $360 per month — $4,320 per year.
-For seniors in Sun City Center and Lakewood Ranch living on fixed incomes, that is not an abstraction.
+For seniors in Sun City Center and the rest of FL-14 living on fixed incomes, that is not an abstraction.
 It is rent, groceries, and prescriptions.

 This is why the trust fund timeline matters — and why it is intellectually dishonest for any politician to say “I will never touch Social Security” without explaining how they plan to address the structural shortfall before 2033.
 The status quo is not a plan for protecting benefits.
 Action is.